 In addition to using the internal A/D converter, it is often the case that we interface a microcontroller to other subsystems that have been optimized for a particular purpose.
-In the microcontroller world, we frequently use what is known as the $I^2C$ bus to connect the microcontroller to peripheral devices, such as sensors and actuators.
+In the microcontroller world, we frequently use what is known as the I^2C bus to connect the microcontroller to peripheral devices, such as sensors and actuators.

-As an example, the MMA8451Q is an integrated circuit (manufactured by Freescale) that functions as an accelerometer.
-The block-level diagram and directional reference are shown in Figure 5.6, which are reproductions of Figures 1 and 2 of the part's data sheet.
+As an example, the MMA8451Q is an integrated circuit (manufactured by NXP) that functions as an accelerometer (a sensor that measures acceleration).
+The block-level diagram of the chip is shown in Figure 5.6, which is derived from Figure 1 of the part's data sheet.